 - Chapel of Sant’Ana.

-Best Time To Visit Ponta das Contendas
+Best Time to Visit Ponta das Contendas

-In this sense, the best time to visit Ponta das Contendas and other tourist attractions in the municipality of Angra do Heroísmo is usually between April and October, when the days get longer and the temperatures are higher.
+Due to its central location in the Azorean archipelago, Terceira’s climate is mild all year round.
+However, in the winter months, periods of rain and lower temperatures are more frequent.
+In this sense, the best time to visit Ponta das Contendas and other tourist attractions in the municipality of Angra do Heroísmo is usually between April and October when the days get longer and the temperatures are higher.

 👉 Post related Best Beaches in the Azores Islands.
-Read more
+Read more!

-What To Do Around Ponta das Contendas?
+What to Do Around Ponta das Contendas

 Discover the Village of Porto Judeu